ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 ![Jekyll Image Optimization](/thumbs/optimize-fontawesome-icons.png)

 Along with this, you can use photoshop to optimize images for the web.
 An option called **Save for web** helps to reduce the file size significantly.
-If you are not good at photoshop do not own a copy then use this online tool called [**Tinypng**](https://tinypng.com){:rel='nofollow'}{:target="_blank"} which does the same job.
+If you are not good at photoshop or do not own a copy, then use this online tool called [**Tinypng**](https://tinypng.com){:rel='nofollow' target="_blank"} which does the same job.

 ### 3. Use SVG instead of JPEG
 SVG stands for Scalable Vector Graphics.
 An svg image can be scaled to any size without losing quality because it uses ponts instead of pixels.
 SVG can be used for images with very few details.
 Images like logos buttons etc., can be converted into SVG.
 Bigger images can also be converted to SVG but there can be a drastic increase in the filesize.
 But for images with simple lines, rectangles and other shapes we can use SVG.

 The best example for using SVGs successfully in a website is [varvy.com](https://varvy.com){:rel='nofollow'}{:target="_blank"}.
-Patrick Sexton has used Adobe Illustrator to create some wonderful SVG images that are very light-weight and scalable.
+Patrick Sexton has used Adobe Illustrator to create some wonderful SVG images that are very light-weight and infinitely scalable.

 SVGs are basically ``xml`` which means that they are made up of few tags and can be edited using a text file.
 We can also perform lossless compression on them to reduce the size.
 So SVG has a big advantage over PNG, JPEG etc., An example of such an advantage is given below.
 I have created two images here.
 One is a compressed SVG image and the other is a JPEG image optimized for web.